-The existence of a colony depends on a constant growth and a renewal of resources.
-Given the short life cycle of the worker bee, simply maintaining the status quo requires a productive queen, laying efficiently so that dying workers are replaced.
-In fact, a healthy colony grows at a tremendous rate and the emergence of new bees greatly outstrips the loss of aging bees.
+The existence of a colony depends on constant growth and the renewal of resources.
+Given the short life cycle of the worker bee, maintaining the status quo requires a productive queen, laying efficiently to replace dying workers.
+In fact, a healthy colony grows at a tremendous rate and the emergence of new bees outstrips the loss of aging bees.
 The queen’s 2,000 per day egg-laying productivity is crucial.

-There are a wide number of reasons why a colony can lose its queen.
+There are a wide number of reasons a colony can lose its queen.

 The colony has an innate sense of how productive the queen is at all times, through the spread and detection of pheromones.
-If the colony believes the queen is under-performing she may be killed.
+If the colony believes the queen is under-performing they may kill her.

-Of course, one surefire way to know you your hive is not queenless...is to spot her!
+One surefire way to know your hive is not queenless is obviously to spot her!
 There are various ways to do this, directly.

-If you are purchasing a package of bees it is simple to pay a small amount (often $5 or so) to have the queen marked.
-This places a small dot of paint on her abdomen which makes her easier to spot during inspections.
-A different color paint is used each year, so that the age of the queen is quite easy to determine in subsequent years.
+If you are purchasing a package of bees, it is simple to pay a small amount (often $5) to have the queen marked.
+This places a small dot of paint on her thorax which makes her easier to spot during inspections.
+A different color paint is used each year so that the age of the queen is easy to determine in subsequent years.

-The eagle-eyed beekeeper will locate the queen in various ways as he scans each frame.
+The eagle-eyed beekeeper will locate the queen in various ways as each frame is scanned.
 One will be the way workers line up as they are attending her.